paulrouget/servo-embedding-example/README.md

 ## Glutin's event loop

-Now let's open an empty window and run the Glutin event loop (all of these have nothing to do with Servo just yet).
+Now let's open an empty window and run the Glutin event loop (this code has nothing to do with Servo just yet).
 See [Glutin documentation](https://docs.rs/glutin/) for more details.

 ```rust
 extern crate servo;